WBFS-TV: Transition to MyNetworkTV, independence and The CW

 WBFS' first logo as a MyNetworkTV affiliate, used from 2006 to 2010.

 WBFS' second logo as a MyNetworkTV affiliate, used from 2011 to 2022.

 On January 24, 2006, CBS Corporation (which had been formed from the split of Viacom in two) and Time Warner's Warner Bros.
 Entertainment division announced that they would dissolve UPN and The WB, moving some of their programming to a newly created network, The CW.
 Twelve CBS-owned UPN stations were chosen as charter affiliates of The CW; WBFS-TV was not included, as the deal also included a long-term affiliation pact with 16 Tribune Broadcasting stations—including WBZL (the former WDZL, later renamed WSFL).

 To serve affiliates of the two networks not selected for The CW—namely its own—News Corporation announced the creation of MyNetworkTV on February 22, 2006.
 After initially announcing plans that May to take WBFS-TV independent, CBS opted to affiliate three of its stations—WBFS-TV; WUPL in New Orleans, similarly situated to WBFS-TV; and WTCN-CA in the West Palm Beach market—with MyNetworkTV in July.

 Former logo as an independent, first used from 2010 to 2011, then from 2022 to 2024.

 By 2023, the station no longer aired MyNetworkTV programming, operating as an independent from that point forward.
 CBS later announced WBFS would join The CW on September 1, 2024, as part of a larger agreement reached with Nexstar Media Group, majority owner of the network since 2022; this also included co-owned WKBD-TV in Detroit, which had dropped CW programming one year earlier.
-WBFS took over from WSFL as part of another earlier move where the affiliations of CW Scripps affiliates went unrenewed.
+WBFS took over from WSFL as part of another earlier move where the affiliations of Scripps CW affiliates went unrenewed.